The first thing I notice about Fortune Centre is not the food. It is the light

 Bao Er Cafe is a reliable spot for classic chicken rice and chicken cutlet rice topped with a fried egg.
 The fragrant rice and tender chicken make for a substantial meal without breaking the bank.
 It’s perfect for a quick breakfast or satisfying lunch.

-Ideal for breakfast and lunch seekers craving classic chicken rice, Bao Er pairs wonderfully with kaya toast and a cup of coffee, turning a simple meal into a satisfying midday ritual.
+Best for: Ideal for breakfast and lunch seekers craving classic chicken rice, Bao Er Cafe pairs wonderfully with kaya toast and a cup of coffee, turning a simple meal into a satisfying midday ritual.

 My Order: Authentic Clam Noodles with Chinese Wine ($9.50), Fresh Clams and Fresh Cockles in Wawa Special Sauce